Pol-Buitrago/SynthAVSR/README.md

 ## **Data Preparation 📊**
 Follow the steps in [`preparation`](avhubert/preparation/) to pre-process:

-- LRS3 and VoxCeleb2 datasets
+- LRS3 and VoxCeleb2 datasets.
+For any other dataset, follow an analogous procedure.

 Follow the steps in [`clustering`](avhubert/clustering/) (for pre-training only) to create:
 - `{train, valid}.km` frame-aligned pseudo label files.